Deformation of Sasakian metrics: Sasakian structures and its underlying structures

-We have the following characterization of Sasakian metrics in terms of flows with transverse structures: \begin{lemma} A pair of a transversely K\"{a}hler flow $(\mathcal{F},I,g)$ and a contact form $\eta$ determines a Sasakian structure on $M$ if $d\eta = \omega$ where $\omega$ is the transverse K\"{a}hler form of $(\mathcal{F},I,g)$. \end{lemma}
+We have the following characterization of Sasakian metrics in terms of transversely K\"{a}hler flows and contact forms: \begin{proposition} A pair of a transversely K\"{a}hler flow $(\mathcal{F},J,g_{\nu})$ and a contact form $\eta$ determines a Sasakian structure on~$M$ if $d\eta = \omega$, where $\omega$ is the transverse K\"{a}hler form of $(\mathcal{F},J,g_{\nu})$. \end{proposition}

+\begin{remark} Conversely, the contact form and the underlying transversely K\"{a}hler structure of the Reeb flow of a Sasakian manifold satisfy the relation in Proposition~\ref{Proposition : Transversely Kahler}. \end{remark}

-\begin{proof} By Lemma \ref{Lemma : CR K}, it is suffices to show that a pair of a transversely K\"{a}hler flow $(\mathcal{F},I,g)$ and a contact form $\eta$ determines a pair of a $CR$-structure and a contact form in Lemma \ref{Lemma : CR K}.
-We put $H=\ker \eta$.
+\begin{proof}[Proof of Proposition~\ref{Proposition : Transversely Kahler}] By Lemma~\ref{Lemma : CR K}, it is suffices to show that a pair of a transversely K\"{a}hler flow $(\mathcal{F},J,g_{\nu})$ and a contact form $\eta$ such that $d\eta = \omega$ determines a pair of a $CR$-structure and a contact form which satisfy the conditions of Lemma~\ref{Lemma : CR K}.
+Let $H=\ker \eta$ and